Getting started with the cf CLI

 • PASSWORD is your password.
 Cloud Foundry discourages using the -p option, because it records your password in your shell history.

-For more information about the cf auth command, see the Cloud Foundry CLI Reference Guide.
+For more information about the cf auth command, use cf auth --help.

 3. Target your org or space by running: